commschamp/cc_tutorial/tutorials/tutorial1/README.md

 - The global fields (that can be references by messages and/or other fields) are defined as members of **&lt;fields&gt;** XML node.
 - The `enum` field is defined by **&lt;enum&gt;** XML node.
-- When `enum` is used to defined numeric message IDs it needs to be marked as such using **semanticType="messageId"** property assignment.
+- When `enum` is used to define numeric message IDs it needs to be marked as such using **semanticType="messageId"** property assignment.
 - The messages are defined using **&lt;message&gt;** XML node.
 - The transport framing is defined using **&lt;frame&gt;** XML node.